 6. Confusion or fatigue

 Some people emerge from their float feeling ready to take on the day, while others feel fatigued and ready for a nap.
-This differs from person to person, but if it’s your first float, try to schedule it after work hours or during the weekend.
+This differs from person to person, but if it’s your first float in a tank, try to schedule it after work hours or during the weekend.
 This way, you don’t have to pressure yourself to be productive — you can just go home and relax after your float.

 7. Hair issues

-The majority of floaters don’t experience any damage or issues with their hair.
+The majority of floaters don’t experience any damage or issues with their hair while in a tank.
 However, if you dye your hair in fashion colors like pink or green, regular floats may strip the color from your hair more quickly.
 Hair stylists have also reported that salt water can conflict with keratin treatments.
 When in doubt, talk to your hair stylist to see if exposure to salt water will affect your hair.

 Who shouldn’t use a floatation tank?